friendly-traceback/docs/docs/_sources/known.rst.txt

 .. code-block:: none

     An exception of type `ConnectionResetError` is a subclass of `OSError`.
+    Nothing more specific is known about `ConnectionResetError`.
+    The inheritance is as follows:
+        ConnectionResetError -> ConnectionError -> OSError
     An `OSError` exception is usually raised by the Operating System to indicate that an operation is not allowed or that a resource is not available.